beerjs/jaen/README-en.md

   * Twitter: https://twitter.com/vrsantos

 ## History
+*10-Dec-2015*: Second meeting
+At 19:45 hours, at room 911 of building A3 (University of Jaen)

 ###12-Nov-2015: First meeting
 At 19:30 hours, at some place (to be determined) of the building A3 of UJA